frederic-perez/AmE-dictionary/data/idioms.md

 __be square (with one)__ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
 __be still in the game__ To remain a contender for success despite setbacks or difficulties.
 __be taken by surprise__ To be happened upon when one is not ready, prepared, or on guard; to be shocked or startled by someone or something. _I was taken completely by surprise when you showed up at my office this afternoon for lunch.
 I wish you would have called ahead!_
+__be the pits__ To be particularly bad, unfortunate, or awful, especially of a situation or outcome. _Well, this is the pits.
+I absolutely cannot believe such a huge thunderstorm came through just as we were getting our picnic set up._
+__be thrilled to death__ To be ecstatic; to be very pleased and excited. _I was thrilled to death to hear that I’d been selected for a literary award in New York City._
+__be tied (up) in knots__ To be confused, anxious, worried, and/or upset (about something). _I’ve been tied up in knots trying to come up with a good topic for my term paper, but I just can’t think of anything!_
 __be two/three etc years someone’s junior__ :three: To be younger than someone else by a particular amount. _Diane is 12 years her husband’s junior._ _His remarriage at the age of 46 to a girl some thirty years his junior took place in February 1386._
 __be two/three etc years someone’s senior__ To be two/three etc years older than someone. _Her husband is fifteen years her senior._
 __be warned__ _Be warned, Commander, I didn’t make this coffee._